-342 assigned to 'Ca. Phytoplasma' and were removed manually during the gene annotation.
-The 343 average contig length of the phytoplasma assigned sequences is increased with 4,356 bp (168-344 fold sequencing coverage) and 1,731 bp (34-fold sequencing coverage) compared to 345 unselected contigs and results from a lower plant background.
-The draft sequences show an 346 average identity of 99% to each other in aligned regions (above 457 kb).
-347 The 448 (strain 284/09) and 346 (strain 231/09) protein coding genes were assigned as 348 completely determined.
-The shorter contig length in strain 231/09 results in a lower number 349 of complete genes and a higher number of partial genes.
-In addition, differences in the 350 completeness and quality are indicated by the number of 27 and 8 tRNAs encoded in the two 351 strains.
-However, successful application of this genomic draft approach can be estimated by the functional assignment made on 328 deduced complete proteins for strain 284/09 and 238 352 353 for lower covered strain 231/09.
-452 of 573 deduced protein sequences of strain 231/09 are 354 also encoded in strain 284/09 showing an identity of above 99%.
-355 A high portion of the 520 deduced proteins of 'stolbur' strain 284/09 can be also identified in 356 the protein data set of the completely determined chromosome of 'Ca. P. australiense'.
-357 However, only one mapped protein of strain 284/09 shows 99% identity to 'Ca. P. 358 australiense' but 438 at least 80% identity.
-The data set from 'stolbur' PO generated by SSH 359 approach produced 194 deduced protein sequences [Cimerman et al., 2006].
-186 potential 360 orthologs were identified in strain 284/09 showing an identity of at least 30%; 80 of the 361 identified proteins show an identity of 99%.
+The 448 (strain 284/09) and 346 (strain 231/09) protein coding genes were assigned as completely determined.
+The shorter contig length in strain 231/09 results in a lower number of complete genes and a higher number of partial genes.
+In addition, differences in the completeness and quality are indicated by the number of 27 and 8 tRNAs encoded in the two strains.
+However, successful application of this genomic draft approach can be estimated by the functional assignment made on 328 deduced complete proteins for strain 284/09 and 238 for lower covered strain 231/09.
+452 of 573 deduced protein sequences of strain 231/09 are also encoded in strain 284/09 showing an identity of above 99%.

+A high portion of the 520 deduced proteins of 'stolbur' strain 284/09 can also be identified in the protein dataset of the completely determined chromosome of 'Ca. P. australiense'.
+However, only one mapped protein of strain 284/09 shows 99% identity to 'Ca. P. australiense' but 438 mapped proteins have at least 80% identity.
+The dataset from 'stolbur' PO generated by SSH approach produced 194 deduced protein sequences [Cimerman et al., 2006].
+186 potential orthologs were identified in strain 284/09 showing an identity of at least 30%; 80 of the identified proteins show an identity of 99%.

-363 Analysis of the genomic core of 'stolbur' strains 284/09 and 231/09
+Analysis of the Genomic Core of 'Stolbur' Strains 284/09 and 231/09

-364 Complete gene sets encoding proteins for replication, DNA modification and structure and

-365 DNA repair were identified in both genomes [Kube et al., 2012].
-Both strains encode the

-366 excision repair complex uvrABC comparable to the one of 'Ca. P. asteris' strains OY-M and

-367 AY-WB and 'Ca. P. australiense', this latter belongs to the same phylogenetic branch.
-Results

-368 support the separated evolutionary genome condensation of 'Ca. P. mali' that is lacking these369 genes.
+Complete gene sets encoding proteins for replication, DNA modification and structure and DNA repair were identified in both genomes [Kube et al., 2012].
+Both strains encode the excision repair complex uvrABC comparable to the one of 'Ca. P. asteris' strains OY-M and AY-WB and 'Ca. P. australiense', the latter belonging to the same phylogenetic branch.
+Results support the separated evolutionary genome condensation of 'Ca. P. mali' that is lacking these genes.